MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 #### Plugin Installation (iOS - RNPM)

+1. As of v0.60 of React Native, automatic linking is supported and you do not have to run any commands.

-1. As of v0.27 of React Native, `rnpm link` has already been merged into the React Native CLI.
+    As of v0.27 of React Native, `rnpm link` has already been merged into the React Native CLI.
 Simply run:

     ```shell
     react-native link react-native-code-push